 What's Changed in Fax Services

-A prior version of this guide included a review of GreenFax.com, a service we liked for its flexible pay-as-you-go plans and lifetime cloud storage.
-However, GreenFax.com has been bought by J2 Global, and at the end of January 2017, GreenFax was merged into J2's eFax service.
+Previously, we reviewed GreenFax.com, a service we liked for its flexible pay-as-you-go plans and lifetime cloud storage.
+However, GreenFax.com has been bought by J2 Global; at the start of this year, GreenFax was merged into J2's eFax service.
 Since we give eFax a mixed review, we recommend looking at one of our higher-rated services if you were considering GreenFax as an option.

 There are plenty of reasons for turning to an online provider for your faxing needs.
 Physical fax machines remain a hassle, and can often be painfully slow to send documents.
 Plus, who wants to listen to the annoying digital handshake tones?
 Since so many documents originate in digital form, or can easily be converted into digital form, electronic faxing makes perfect sense.
 If you need to have a greater degree of tracking and scheduling than what you get with a simple fax-on-demand system, there are services that can help with that, too.